Zhang Yanqing (politician, born 1898): Biography

 Following the Mukden Incident in September 1931 and, Zhang assisted Xi Qia in issuing a proclamation declaring Kirin Province to be independent of the Republic of China, and assisted the Imperial Japanese Army achieve a bloodless occupation of Kirin City.
 After the proclamation of the State of Manchukuo he participated in the Manchukuo Senate, speaking out strongly in favor of a monarchy, and thus opposing proposals by Zang Shiyi that Manchukuo become a republic.
 In March 1932, he accepted the cabinet-level post of Industry Minister of the Empire of Manchukuo.
 He became one of the directors of the Concordia Association in July 1932.
-In May 1935, he replaced Xie Jishi as Foreign Minister, a post which he held until May 1937.
+In May 1935, he replaced Xie Jieshi as Foreign Minister, a post which he held until May 1937.

 Following the collapse of Manchukuo, Zhang fled to Japan with the help of some associates of Mitsuru Toyama.
-He died in Japan in 1951 at the age of 54.
+In 1965, he served Secretary of Chamber of Industry & Commerce, East Asia(亜東工商協会).
+He died in Tokyo, Japan in 1969 at the age of 71.